Does it matter if I book alone?

 Are you bonded?

-Please note that bookings made outside the UK are only protected when purchased directly with Ride World Wide Limited.
+Please note that bookings made outside the UK are only protected by ABTOT when purchased directly with Ride World Wide Limited.
 Please see further details in our booking conditions and ask us to confirm what protection applies to your booking.

 As well as this we are members of AITO, The Association of Independent Tour Operators, an association of mainly specialist tour operators that share a common dedication to high standards of quality and personal service.
 The AITO charter can be viewed in full at www.aito.co.uk .